 What, you get an award too?
 Geez, I guess so, but you get a big “no” from us.
 Also your low-five is down real low, and thus we will pull our hand away in a metaphorical nod to your performance: too slow.

 These are a few random awards we’ve put together over the years to encourage some of the utterly confusing behavior this series has brought into reality.
-They are yearly rewards and the trophies change in quality every year, just like Fox’s Primetime lineup.
+As the title suggests, these are awarded each race weekend.

-This is our Concours D’eleagance.
+This is our Concours d’Elegance.
+This is a prized treasure.
+You’ve built something so incredible we have to pause and collect our breaths.
 You’ve built a car that actually looks brilliant.
-It looks so nice that we actually felt bad when Gravedigger plowed it into the wall on the way to winning another Crash & Burn.
+It looks or drives so nicely that we actually felt bad when some team plowed it into the wall on the way to winning another Crash & Burn.
 If you intend to win this award be sure to take a lot of pictures before race day, because she ain’t going to be pretty after we’re done.